fan-boy/ExploreMET/README.md

 ### Explore All
 Here people can look at everything that the MET has to offer.
 They can search for specific kinds of work or artists or mediums as well.

+## Design
+I wanted to keep the design as minimal and Artsy as possible.
+I wanted people to focus more on the Art Work thus have used light background colors and a single primary color for buttons. \
+Use of animations to give more context when you are hovering over an artwork/card is anologus to a user discovering more about the art while standing in front of it in the musuem.

 ## Next Steps
 ̐• Fix wonky animations \